-NOTE Damage due to additives in AdBlue® or diluting AdBlue®
+NOTE Damage caused by additives in AdBlue® or by diluting AdBlue®

-AdBlue® exhaust gas aftertreatment system can be destroyed by:
+The AdBlue® exhaust gas aftertreatment system could be destroyed by the following:

 - additives in AdBlue®

-- diluting Adblue®
+- diluting AdBlue®

-- Only use AdBlue® in accordance with ISO 22241.
+- Only use AdBlue[®] in accordance with ISO 22241.

-- Do not add additives.
+- Do not mix additives.

-- Do not dilute AdBlue®.
+- Do not dilute AdBlue[®].

-- NOTE Damage and malfunctions due to impurities in AdBlue®
+NOTE Damage and malfunctions caused by impurities in AdBlue®

-Impurities in AdBlue® lead to:
+Impurities in AdBlue® result in the following:

-- increased emission values

-- damage to the catalytic converter
+- higher emission values - damage to the catalytic converter

-- engine damage

-- malfunctions of the AdBlue® exhaust gas aftertreatment system

-- Avoid impurities in AdBlue®.

-- NOTE AdBlue® residue crystallises after some time.
-Remove AdBlue® residue. - Immediately rinse surfaces that come in contact with AdBlue® when filling with water. - AdBlue® can also be removed with a damp cloth and cold water. - ▶ If AdBlue® has already crystallised, clean using a sponge and cold water.
+- · engine damage - malfunctions in the AdBlue[®] exhaust gas aftertreatment system - Avoid impurities in AdBlue[®]. - !
+NOTE AdBlue[®] residue crystallises after some time.
+Remove AdBlue[®] residue. - Immediately rinse surfaces that come in contact with AdBlue[®] when filling with water. - AdBlue[®] can also be removed with a damp cloth and cold water. - If AdBlue® has already crystallised, clean using a sponge and cold water.

-AdBlue® is a liquid urea solution used for exhaust gas aftertreatment of diesel engines.
-In order for the exhaust gas aftertreatment to function properly, only use AdBlue® in accordance with ISO 22241.
+AdBlue[®] is a liquid urea solution used for exhaust gas aftertreatment of diesel engines.
+In order for the exhaust gas aftertreatment to function properly, only use AdBlue[®] in accordance with ISO 22241.

-AdBlue® has the following properties:
+AdBlue[®] has the following properties: